Inferring intermediate states by leveraging the many-body Arrhenius law: Setup

 \section{Setup}

 To make matters more concrete, let us introduce a setup \`a la Kramers in one dimension.
 We confine an interacting gas consisting of $M$ excluded volume particles in a trap of size $ L$, with $X$ denoting the position in the trap.
-We introduce the rescaled potential $U(x)$, where $x=X/L\in \left[0,1\right]$.
+The gas particles can exhibit non-trivial short-ranged interactions, beyond the excluded volume, as long as the resulting dynamics possess diffusive dynamics.
+We rescale the position such that $x=X/L$ and the rescaled trapping potential is denoted by $U(x)$, where $x\in[0,1]$ is dimensionless.
+As a rule, we keep to dimensionless units in this work.
 The trap potential has a global minimum at $x=0$.
 We fix $U(0)=0$ for convenience, and impose a reflecting boundary condition at $x=0$.
 At $x=1$, the potential has a global maximum, fixing $U(1)=\Delta U$, and imposing an absorbing boundary condition.
 We are interested in the mean escape time, i.e the mean time it takes for the fastest particle to reach the absorbing boundary at $X=L$ for the first time.
-In this work, we focus on deep potential traps, i.e. $\beta\Delta U \gg 1$, where the mean escape time is long, and as large deviation theory becomes relevant, the mean escape time converges to $1/\Phi_{\rm{MP}}$.
-In the limit of large $M,L$, with a fixed particle density in the trap $\overline{\rho}=M/L$ \cite{kumar2024emerging,hartich2018duality}, we find \eqref{eq:gen AL}.
-The form of $g$ in \eqref{eq:gen AL} is explicitly given by $g = 1- U_{\rm{top}}/\Delta U$, with $U_{\rm{top}}$ defining the maximum potential value occupied by particles (see Fig.~\ref{fig:MEC}).
-This implies
+In this work, we focus on deep potential traps, i.e. $\beta\Delta U \gg 1$, where the mean escape time is long, and as large deviation theory becomes relevant, the mean escape time converges to $1/\Phi_{\rm{MP}}$ , under mild assumptions on the initial conditions (to be discussed later on).